-The Outreach Program also provides urban and regionally based health practitioners with the opportunity to experience working in a rural or Aboriginal community, which in some cases has led to health practitioners relocating permanently to rural locations.
-The program also supports students and registrars to participate in outreach clinics and gain exposure to rural and Aboriginal health.
+Outreach programs also provide urban and regionally based health practitioners with the opportunity to experience working in a rural or Aboriginal community, which in some cases has led to health practitioners relocating permanently to rural locations.
+Outreach also supports students and registrars to participate in Outreach clinics and gain exposure to rural and Aboriginal health.

 RDN holds partnerships with more than 60 health organisations that implement the local delivery of Outreach services.
 RDN’s local partners include Aboriginal Community Controlled Health Services, Local Health Districts, NGOs, hospitals and Primary Health Networks.

 RDN is funded by the Australian Government Department of Health (DoH) to administer the delivery of medical outreach services to regional, remote and Aboriginal communities in New South Wales (NSW) and the Australian Capital Territory (ACT).